jettdc/tid/README.md

 # tid
+Have you ever wanted to display a completely illegible image in your terminal?
+Now you can!

 tid (terminal image display) is a go library for printing images to the terminal.
+The package currently supports png and jpg.

+## Usage
+- Use with an image path as a command line argument
+  - `go run main.go <path-to-image>`

 ## Example